 Viet Nam and Thailand proposed the project on ‘Developing High Valuable Species in Viet Nam and Thailand as the Mechanism for Sustainable Forest Management and Livelihood Improvement for Local Communities’ under the Agreement on ASEAN-ROK Forest Cooperation (2012 – 2016).
-The Memorandum of Understanding (MOU) among Thailand, Viet Nam, Republic of Korea, and the Secretariat for ASEAN-ROK Forest Cooperation was signed in 2015, and the project activities were launched in the second half of 2016, with Viet Nam as the lead coordinating country for the project.
-The Research Institute for Forest Ecology and Environment of Viet Nam and the Forest Research and Development Bureau of Thailand were identified as implementing agencies.
-The focus of the project was to build on the success stories of the development of NTFPs in Northwest Viet Nam that positively impacted the livelihoods of communities in Hoa Binh, Son La, Dien Bien, and Lai Chau.
+The Memorandum of Understanding (MOU) among Thailand, Viet Nam, Republic of Korea, and the Secretariat for the ASEAN-ROK Forest Cooperation was signed in 2015, and project activities were launched in the second half of 2016.
+Viet Nam led the coordination of the project as the lead country, with the Research Institute for Forest Ecology and Environment of Viet Nam and the Forest Research and Development Bureau of Thailand as implementing agencies.
+The project built on the successful experiences on the development of NTFPs in Northwest Viet Nam which positively impacted the livelihoods of communities in Hoa Binh, Son La, Dien Bien, and Lai Chau.

-After the extensive field surveys and analysis by the two implementing agencies, the two bamboo species (Cephalostachyum pergracile in Loei site and Dendrocalamus sericeus in Nan site), Thailand; and two multipurpose tree species (Star Anise- Illicium verum in Cao Bang site, and Cinnamon – Cinnamomum cassia in Bac Kan site, Viet Nam, were identified and confirmed as pilot species through surveys and consultations with local communities.
+Following a series of extensive field surveys and analysis by the implementing agencies as well as consultations with local communities, two bamboo species in Thailand (Cephalostachyum pergracile in Loei site and Dendrocalamus sericeus in Nan site) and two multipurpose tree species in Viet Nam (Star Anise- Illicium verum in Cao Bang site, and Cinnamon – Cinnamomum cassia in Bac Kan site) were identified as pilot species for the project.

 The project activities were implemented in the mountainous provinces of Cao Bang and Bac Kan in northern Viet Nam, which are also home to many poor ethnic minorities.
-Despite its important location and resources, these provinces are among the poorest areas in the country as the main income source comes from the backward cultivation of forestry and agriculture.
+Despite its important location and resources, these provinces are among the poorest areas in the country as the main income source stems from the backward cultivation of forestry and agriculture.
 Government reports have stated that the poverty rates of Cao Bang and Bac Kan well above the national poverty rate.
-Despite an increase in financial support for the development of forest resources and livelihoods of local communities after the introduction of the logging ban in the 1990s, limited attention has been paid to the development of high-value species and local people do not have sufficient knowledge, techniques and skills to cultivate and trade high-value species.
+Contrary to expectations, the increase in financial support for the development of forest resources and livelihoods of local communities after the introduction of the logging ban in the 1990s did not help direct significant attention to the development of high-value species.
+Local people also lack sufficient knowledge, techniques, and skills to cultivate and trade high-value species.

 Across the borderland of Thailand, a wide-scale encroachment of market-driven farming pattern has prevailed in most forest land areas.
 During a monitoring trip, it was observed that most of these farming areas are prone to land erosion.
 The government of Thailand has been actively pursuing projects on agroforestry development and livelihood improvement in these trans-boundary areas.
 Nan and Loei are rural and poor provinces, located in the North-east of the country.
 Non-timber forest products (NTFPs) emerged as the main products of natural forests and the main source of income for local people after the Thai government introduced a logging ban on natural forests in 1989.
 Nonetheless, much work remains in research on and marketing of NTFPs with high economic value to generate income, reduce dependence on cash crop production, and increase the value of NTFP trade.

-Demonstration models were established at the study sites for the purposes of applying new techniques, breeding the selected tree species, offering technical trainings and hosting study visits.
-During the project implementation, the project signed agreements with the local people and local companies to establish demonstration models, who provided land for the establishment of the models.
+Demonstration models were established at the study sites for the purposes of applying new techniques, breeding the selected tree species, offering technical training, and hosting study visits.
+During the project implementation, the project signed agreements with the local communities and companies, who provided land for the establishment of the models.
 These local people maintained and protected the models and benefited from the outputs of the models.
-Local authorities, officials of the forestry extension center and forest rangers also imparted knowledge and techniques and provided advice on how to maintain and protect the models.
+Local authorities, officials of the forestry extension center, and forest rangers also imparted knowledge and techniques and provided advice on how to maintain and protect the models.

 Local communities are at the heart of natural resource management and play a key role in ensuring that conservation efforts contribute towards securing sustainable livelihoods.
 Deepening communication and cooperation with stakeholders at the local level could help strengthen the effectiveness of ground efforts.
 The project focused on the needs of local people and involved participatory approaches to allow local people to make decisions on planting model plans with guidance from the project staff and local authorities.
 This also helped them develop a sense of ownership for forest resources allotted to them.